 Why Live In Mandeville?

-The city of Mandeville has over 12,000 residents with plenty more in surrounding neighborhoods just outside the city.
+Located in St Tammany Parish 24 miles north of Metairie on the North Shore of Lake Pontchartrain, Mandeville covers approximately 6.8 square miles.
+The city has over 12,000 (est 2018) residents with plenty more in surrounding neighborhoods just outside the city.
 Due to fantastic school systems and proximity to the New Orleans metro area, Mandeville has a robust real estate market.

 Mandeville Real Estate